MoMilllzz/code-refactor5/README.md

 # code-refactor5
+For this assignment, I added color, I tried to use semantic HTML and the Social Media drop down works!
+I also now know how to complete the README and how to create a link to this project!
+Progress!!!

 # 01 HTML CSS Git: Code Refactor

 One of the most common tasks for front-end and junior developers is to take existing code and refactor it to either meet a certain set of standards or implement a new technology.
 Web accessibility is an increasingly important consideration for businesses, ensuring that people with disabilities or socio-economic restrictions have access to their website, and helping them avoid litigation.